MicrosoftDocs/memdocs/memdocs/intune/enrollment/apple-account-driven-user-enrollment.md

 This article describes how to set up account driven Apple User Enrollment in Microsoft Intune.
 You will:

-* Set up just-in-time registration.
+* Set up JIT registration.
-* Assign Microsoft Authenticator as a required app.
 * Create an enrollment profile.
+* Prepare employees and students for enrollment.

 ## Prerequisites
 Microsoft Intune supports account driven Apple User Enrollment on devices running iOS/iPadOS version 15 or later.
 If you assign an account driven user enrollment profile to device users running iOS/iPadOS 14.9 or earlier, Microsoft Intune will automatically enroll them via user enrollment with Company Portal.